-I am a Chartered Clinical Psychologist with extensive experience of working with children, families, and adults experiencing a wide variety of mental health difficulties.
+I am a Chartered Clinical Psychologist with 15 years’ experience of working with children, families, and adults experiencing a wide variety of mental health difficulties.

 In addition to being a Clinical Psychologist I am also trained in Cognitive Analytic Therapy (CAT).
 CAT is a talking therapy that focuses on relationship patterns.
 It is readily accessible for looked after children, and effective for those caring for young people in providing an understanding of their relationship patterns and attachment strategies, and how best to manage these to improve future outcomes.
 CAT also has a growing evidence base for consultation, making it useful for residential care staff teams and the system around a child.